lucidrains/q-transformer/README.md

 I will be keeping around the logic for Q-learning on single action just for final comparison with the proposed autoregressive Q-learning on multiple actions.
 Also to serve as education for myself and the public.

+The autoregressive Q-learning formulation has been reproduced by [Kotb et al.](https://arxiv.org/abs/2407.18841)

 ## Install

 ```bash